normnXT/note-keeper/README.md

    - Create a user account in the application or log in with Google.
    - Find the ObjectId of the created user in the database.
-   - Use Postman or a similar API client to send a POST request to http://localhost:4000/api/seed/:id, where :id is the user's ObjectId.
+   - Use Postman or a similar API client to send a POST request to `http://localhost:4000/api/seed/:id`, where `:id` is the user's `ObjectId`.
 For example:
      `http://localhost:4000/api/seed/60a12345b678c9abcdef1234`

    This will create 14 sample HTML notes in the specified user's account.